When you buy a home it is likely to be the single biggest investment which you make in your life time for most people.

 The temptation for many buyers is to have a mate or an uncle who is a builder do the inspection for them to save money.
 There are good reasons why you should not go down this particular path and we will highlight those reasons in this article.

-The general terms of sale (the standard terms in the pre-printed form commonly used) state at clause 10.3 that "the report must be prepared in good faith by a suitably qualified building inspector in accordance with accepted principles and methods".
+The general terms of sale (the standard terms in the pre-printed, Tenth Edition (2019) 2 ADLS, form commonly used) state at clause 9.4(2) that “the report must be prepared in good faith by a suitably qualified building inspector in accordance with accepted principles and methods”.

 So if you have had a friend or an uncle who happens to be a builder inspect the property for you to save money and you subsequently wish to cancel the agreement relying on the building inspection clause you may have problems because you will not have had the report completed following “accepted principles and methods” and more often than not there will be no written report to provide to the vendors on request.
 Even if there happens to be a report it will almost certainly not be prepared to the required exacting standard.

 The easier choice in our opinion is to recognise the quite small cost of a building report in the context of a home purchase and to engage the services of one of the many qualified building inspection companies providing such services in Christchurch.
 In the long run it may save you money!

 Should you require any further information, please phone one of our team on (03) 3774421 or email us at email@example.com